A reader wonders what the heck is up with her man and what to do when a man pulls away.

-But, you saw each other, it went well and he seemed still into you.
+But, you saw each other, it went well and he still seemed into you.

 And as far as your “maybe plans,” after he put in a boundary by texting that he had to work late, you called him twice, which comes off to him like hot pursuit.
-The problem is, he already told you he was busy.
-He didn’t drop you cold, he communicated with you.

 Unfortunately, this fear-demand-withdrawal cycle is the exact opposite of what gets a man to pursue you.